simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docstring_util.md

 ## `_is_target_section_pattern_line` function docstring

-Get a boolean indicating whether a specified line is matching with a target section pattern or not.<hr>
+Get a boolean indicating whether a specified line matches a target section pattern or not.<hr>

 **[Parameters]**